 So, does the geologist have special insight into the winemaker's struggle with terroir?
 Livingston hardly paused at the question.
 "Not really," he said.
 Perhaps sensing a slight disappointment, he added, "although I am able to size up a vineyard quickly, for instance.
 I can see right away if it has all the elements that I want."
 We nodded, had some more wine, and presently we were studying the large "black granite" tabletop in Livingston's kitchen and asking him about the Ubatuba stone it was made from.

 At the end of the day, it seemed that terroir is just what the French say it is—all the million factors that influence the grape.
 The pessimist might feel that therefore winemaking is basically a hopeless muddle of "checks and balances of almost impossible intricacy," and that personal taste and marketing flimflam and accidents of nature make the whole thing a crap-shoot.
 But I think optimistically of other fields of practice that started out as art before they became science—alchemy, medicine, geology itself.
 Progress is inevitable, and I hope to live long enough to taste the greatest wines ever made.

 PS: I've continued to explore the question, of course; a wine drinker with geological awareness can hardly do otherwise.
-Some further evidence and wine labels are presented in the Geology and Society picture gallery and in the Geology and Wine category.
+Some further evidence is presented in my gallery of geological wine labels and in the Geology and Wine category.
 And David Howell has gone on to publish "The Winemaker’s Dance: Exploring Terroir in the Napa Valley."